 Motivational Interviewing (MI) is an evidence-supported treatment for behavior change; it was originally designed to address risk behaviors like abusing alcohol and drugs.
 It does not have to do with motivational speaking; rather, the name of the therapy comes from listening to a patient's motivations to change.
 I am a member of the Motivational Interviewing Network of Trainers.
 I have created training tools and published numerous articles about MI.
 I offer supervision, coaching, training and workshops in MI for students, therapists, social workers, clinicians, medical providers, and researchers.
 I also offer fidelity assessment coding and training of coding teams for MI.
 More information is available on the Motivational Interviewing Network of Trainers site.

-The majority of our clinicians are contracted with several major insurance companies including those listed below and more.
+The majority of our clinicians are contracted with several major insurance companies.
 We will also submit claims as out-of-network providers, which means you can be partially reimbursed for the cost of the session.